-The purpose of this item is to amend provisions of Article III of Chapter 2 of the City Code to permit boards and commissions considering quasi-judicial matters to incorporate participation by remote technology into proceedings.
-The proposed amendments would enable the presiding officer of the board or commission, upon consultation with the staff liaison, to allow remote participation by members of the public, parties-in-interest, and members of the board or commission.
+This Ordinance, unanimously adopted as amended on First Reading on December 6, 2022, amends provisions of Article III of Chapter 2 of the City Code to permit boards and commissions considering quasi-judicial matters to incorporate participation by remote technology into proceedings.

+The proposed amendment would enable the presiding officer of the board or commission, upon consultation with the staff liaison, to allow remote participation by members of the public and parties-in-interest.
+As it was presented at First Reading, the Ordinance would have also allowed remote participation and voting by commission members.
+Council removed the provision allowing participation and voting by commission members at First Reading, and this change is reflected in the revised ordinance.